The-Academic-Observatory/observatory-platform/docs/workflows/elastic_import.md

 In the Kibana dev console, run the below command, being careful to customise the following:
 * index.names: add wildcard prefixes for indexes that this API key should have access to, or give it access to all indexes with the wildcard "*".
-* applications.resources: add the specific spaces that the API key should have access to in the form "space:my-space-id", or give the API key access to all spaces with the wildcard "*".
+* applications.resources: add the specific Kibana spaces that the API key should have access to in the form "space:my-space-id", or give the API key access to all spaces with the wildcard "*".

 ```
 POST /_security/api_key